adriennebrady/TrackIt/Sprint4.md

 * Visit Signup Page from Home Page
 * Login Authentication
 * Valid User Navigation
-  * Navigates from My Inventory page to About page then back
-  * Signout authentication
-  * Create new container
-  * Search for item
-  * Restore item

 ### Sprint 4 - Jasmine Unit Tests

 * DeleteAccountDialogComponent
-  * should enable delete when input fields are filled
-  * should display add item dialog title
-  * should call cancel() when cancel button is clicked
-  * should disable delete button element when input fields are empty
-  * should call deleteAccount() when delete button is clicked
 * DeletedItemComponent
-  * should call restoreItem() on click of restore button
-  * should call deleteItem() on click of permanently delete item button
-  * should display the item count correctly
-  * should display the item name correctly
 * SettingsComponent
-  * should call openConfirmDialog() when the delete account button is clicked
-  * should call logOut() when sign out button is clicked
-  * should display the correct navigation
 * MoveMenuComponent
-  * should contain button toggles
 * MoveDialogComponent
-  * should call move() when move is clicked
-  * should call cancel() when cancel is clicked
 * RecountDialogComponent
-  * should display correct dialog title
-  * should call cancel() if cancel button is clicked
-  * should call updateCount() if update button is clicked
-  * should disable update button if the form is invalid
-  * should enable update button if the form is valid
 * RecentlyDeletedComponent
-  * should display message when there are no items
-  * should display correct heading
-  * should display the correct navigation

 ### Sprint 3 - Jasmine Unit Tests

 * ContainerCardPageComponent
-  * should call backClicked on click of back button
-  * should display the correct navigation
-  * should display the correct page title
-  * should call openDialog on click of add container button
-  * should call openItemDialog on click of add item button
 * SearchItemComponent
-  * should display the item name and location
-  * should create
 * ItemDialogComponent
-  * should call cancel() when cancel button is clicked
-  * should display add item dialog title
-  * should create
 * SearchComponent
-  * should call backButton on click of back button
-  * should create
-  * should display the correct page title
-  * should display the correct navigation
 * InvContainerComponent
-  * should call deleteContainer on click of delete button
-  * should create
-  * should display see inside button
-  * should call seeInside on click of see inside button
 * ItemComponent
-  * should display the item name
-  * should display the item count

 ### Sprint 2 - Jasmine Unit Tests

 * ContainerComponent
-  * should create
-  * should call openConfirmDialog on click of delete button
-  * should display the container name and description
 * ItemComponent
-  * should create
-  * should display the item name and location
 * AuthService
-  * should logout a user
-  * should signup a user
-  * should be created
-  * should login a user
-  * should return true if the user is authenticated
-  * should return the token
 * ContainerCardPageComponent
-  * should create
 * HomeComponent
-  * should display the home page description
-  * should display the home page title
-  * should have a button to get started
-  * should have a button for Login
-  * should have a button for About
-  * should have a button for Sign Up
-  * should display the TRACKIT logo
 * AuthGuard
-  * canActivate
-    * should return true for user with token in localStorage
-    * should return true for authenticated user
-    * should redirect to login page for unauthenticated user
-  * checkLogin
-    * should return true for authenticated user
-    * should return true for user with token in localStorage
-    * should redirect to login page for unauthenticated user
 * ConfirmDialogComponent
-  * should create
-  * should display confirm dialog title
 * SignUpPageComponent
-  * should create
-  * onSubmit() should not navigate to inventory page if passwords do not match
-  * constructor should navigate to inventory page if user is already authenticated
-  * onSubmit() should call authService.signup() and navigate to inventory page on successful sign-up
 * AppComponent
-  * should have as title 'cen3031-project'
-  * should create the app
 * AboutComponent
-  * should create
-  * should display the correct content when user is logged out
-  * should display the correct content when user is logged in
 * InventoryPageComponent
-  * should display the correct page title and description
-  * should create
-  * should display the correct navigation
-  * should call openDialog on click of new container button
 * DialogComponent
-  * should call onNoClick() when cancel button is clicked
-  * should display rename dialog title
-  * should create
 * RenameDialogComponent
-  * should call cancel() when cancel button is clicked
-  * should display rename dialog title
-  * should create
 * LoginPageComponent
-  * should create
-  * onSubmit
-    * should navigate to /inventory on successful login and no redirect URL is set
-    * should navigate to the redirect URL on successful login and a redirect URL is set
-    * should call authService.loginSuccess on successful login
-    * should call authService.login with the correct user

 <p>&nbsp;</p>